 The UPF shall also set the indication "N19DTR" (N19mb Downlink Tunnel Removal) in the MBSN4Resp-Flags IE indicating the N19mb DL Tunnel is to be removed in the PFCP Session Deletion Response message when the SMF deleted the last PFCP session who was associated with the N19mb DL Tunnel in the UPF.

-When receiving the MBS session data for a given MBS session, either from the N19mb DL Tunnel allocated for this MBS Session (where the packets shall be identified by N19mb DL TEID) when unicast transport is used, or from the low layer Multicast transport address (where the packets shall be identified by the low layer Multicast transport address) when multicast transport is used, the UPF shall replicate the MBS Session data to all PFCP sessions which are associated with the MBS Session.
+When receiving the MBS session data for a given MBS session, or for a given MBS session and Area Session ID for a location dependent MBS service, either from the N19mb DL Tunnel allocated for this MBS Session (where the packets shall be identified by N19mb DL TEID) when unicast transport is used, or from the low layer Multicast transport address (where the packets shall be identified by the low layer Multicast transport address) when multicast transport is used, the UPF shall replicate the MBS Session data to all PFCP sessions which are associated with the MBS Session, or with the MBS session and Area Session ID for a location dependent MBS service.

 5.34.3.3 Instructing a combined UPF/MBS-UPF to forward multicast MBS data to associated PDU sessions

-The procedures and requirements to instruct a combined UPF/MB-UPF to associate a PDU session with an MBS session for which it serves as the MB-UPF shall be as specified in clauses 5.34.2.2 and 5.34.3.2, with the following additions:
+The procedures and requirements to instruct a combined UPF/MB-UPF to associate a PDU session with an MBS session (or with the MBS session and Area Session ID for a location dependent MBS service) for which it serves as the MB-UPF shall be as specified in clauses 5.34.2.2 and 5.34.3.2, with the following additions:

-- the combined UPF/MB-UPF may determine that the PDU session is being associated with an MBS session for which it serves as MB-UPF by determining whether a specific PFCP session has been established for the MBS session (as specified in clause 5.34.2.2);
+- the combined UPF/MB-UPF may determine that the PDU session is being associated with an MBS session (or with an MBS session and Area Session ID for a location dependent MBS service) for which it serves as MB-UPF by determining whether a specific PFCP session has been established for the MBS session (or with the MBS session and Area Session ID for a location dependent MBS service), as specified in clause 5.34.2.2;

-- the SMF shall instruct the combined UPF/MB-UPF to associate the PDU session with the MBS session as specified in clause 5.34.3.2, as if the UPF and MB-UPF were not combined; this means in particular that the DL PDR of the PFCP session of the PDU session to be associated with the MBS session shall not contain an N6mb / N9mb address or IP multicast addressing information;
+- the SMF shall instruct the combined UPF/MB-UPF to associate the PDU session with the MBS session (or with the MBS session and Area Session ID for a location dependent MBS service) as specified in clause 5.34.3.2, as if the UPF and MB-UPF were not combined; this means in particular that the DL PDR of the PFCP session of the PDU session to be associated with the MBS session (or with the MBS session and Area Session ID for a location dependent MBS service) shall not contain an N6mb / N9mb address or IP multicast addressing information;

-NOTE 1: Only the PFCP session created for the MBS session as specified in clause 5.34.2.2 can contain a N6mb / N9mb address or IP multicast addressing information.
+NOTE 1: Only the PFCP session created for the MBS session (or for the MBS session and Area Session ID for a location dependent MBS service) as specified in clause 5.34.2.2 can contain a N6mb / N9mb address or IP multicast addressing information.

-- it is an implementation choice for such combined UPF/MB-UPF to allocate a (possibly virtual / internal) N19mb DL Tunnel ID (i.e. IP address and TEID) or to indicate to the SMF that it has joined the low layer multicast group assigned by the MB-UPF for the MBS session, and the combined UPF/MB-UPF shall respond to the SMF accordingly, as if it is the UPF and MB-UPF were not combined;
+- it is an implementation choice for such combined UPF/MB-UPF to allocate a (possibly virtual / internal) N19mb DL Tunnel ID (i.e. IP address and TEID) or to indicate to the SMF that it has joined the low layer multicast group assigned by the MB-UPF for the MBS session (or for the MBS session and Area Session ID for a location dependent MBS service), and the combined UPF/MB-UPF shall respond to the SMF accordingly, as if it is the UPF and MB-UPF were not combined;